Monday, August 29, 2011

 Cut it out:

-Place the side you like face down and begin folding the sides in:
+Place the side you like face-down and begin folding the sides in:

-Fold the right and left sides in.
 The tips of the triangles should NOT touch.

 Fold the bottom lip up.
 The bottom lip is the triangle with a flat top:

-Use a regular envelop or a piece of paper to place under the the side triangles, so you don't get any glue on the inside of the envelope.
+Use a regular envelope or a piece of paper to place under the side triangles, so you don't get any glue on the inside of the envelope.
+Glue along the edge of the side triangles.

 Once you glue the sides, fold the bottom up and press it down to make sure it sticks.
 Then, fold the top down.
-Dont glue the top since this is the envelopes flap!
+Don't glue the top since this is the envelope's flap!

 YOU'RE DONE!